Atlanta sports exec Melissa Proctor invests in new Buckhead wellness center

 Another 2023 study conducted by University of Georgia’s College of Public Health concluded that African Americans in rural communities experience higher rates of cardiovascular disease than urban communities.
 And a 2024 study conducted by the Center for Disease Control and Prevention reported that 43.8% of African American adults in Georgia are obese.

-To understand what causes obesity, Pravida Health conducts thyroid, liver, kidneys and gall bladder ultrasounds to identify what drives inflammation or body mass.
+To understand what causes obesity, Pravida Health uses what’s known as a DEXA scan — dual-energy X-ray absorptiometry — to determine fat mass, lean body mass, and visceral adipose tissue (fat around the organs) which is a key driver of inflammation.
 The center utilizes a telemedicine partner network to prescribe GLP-1, a hormone that regulates obesity and diabetes, to patients who are medically qualified.

 “We needed a way to screen people correctly and identify those things ahead of time to minimize that risk,” Turner said.